hoylerbr/Coursera_Capstone/VillagesofNewYorkProject.md

 There are 279 hospitals in New York of which only 166 are currently open.
 Hospitals are usually closed for economic reasons and the closed hospitals may have largly served rural areas.

 The villages are separted from hospitals as follows:
-Number of villages less than 5 miles from a hospital:  218 Number of villages 5 to 10 milles from a hospital:  134 Number of villages 10 to 20 milles from a hospital:  163 Number of villages more than 20 milles from a hospital:  18
+- Number of villages less than 5 miles from a hospital:  218
+- Number of villages 5 to 10 milles from a hospital:  134
+- Number of villages 10 to 20 milles from a hospital:  163
+- Number of villages more than 20 milles from a hospital:  18

 The villages that are more than 20 miles from a hospital are:
-        Village         Distance to Hospital
+-        Village         Distance to Hospital
-        Afton              20.770746
+-        Afton              20.7
-        Cambridge          21.479638
+-        Cambridge          21.5
-        Cape Vincent       23.389949
+-        Cape Vincent       23.4
-        Dering Harbor      20.485303
+-        Dering Harbor      20.5
-        East Hampton       24.966050
+-        East Hampton       24.9
-        Gainesville        23.021352
+-        Gainesville        23.0
-        Granville          20.254532
+-        Granville          20.3
-        Hunter             22.034637
+-        Hunter             22.0
-        Lacona             23.506046
+-        Lacona             23.5
-        Nichols            22.781216
+-        Nichols            22.8
-        Pulaski            20.776109
+-        Pulaski            20.8
-        Rouses Point       20.719803
+-        Rouses Point       20.7
-        Sag Harbor         20.504951
+-        Sag Harbor         20.5
-        Sagaponack         21.152290
+-        Sagaponack         21.2
-        Sandy Creek        23.804047
+-        Sandy Creek        23.8
-        Silver Springs     20.988831
+-        Silver Springs     21.0
-        Speculator         35.784296
+-        Speculator         35.8
-        Whitehall          20.973112
+-        Whitehall          20.8

 ## Discussion
 ### More Hospitals needed
-Access to hospitals is an important crucial for an indivduals survability from a medical emergancy.
+Rapid access to hospitals is crucial for an indivduals survability from a medical emergancy.
 This study identified 18 villages that are more than 20 miles from the nearest hospital.
-20 miles of straight line distance will take more than 30 minutes on the roads many of these villagers will need to travel on to get to the hospital.
+20 miles of straight line distance will take more than 30 minutes on the roads many of these villagers will need to travel to get to the hospital.
 Some of these villages are near each other such as Pulaski and Sandy Creek.
 A single emergency care facility located between them would significantly cut the travel time for these villagers.
 I recommend placing emergency care facilies near these villages to increase the likely hood of survival from events like heart attacks or severe injuries.
 ### Rural Villages
 Despite the notoriaty of New York State's large cities such as NYC and Buffalo, New York's villages are largely rural and can be far from hospitals, shopping and other infrastructure.
 This tends to make the villages feel isolated and self sufficiant.
 The politics of villages is different than that of cites and I recommend further study in this area.